 Do Peloton shoes run small?

 It depends.
-Peloton shoes are true to size for people with standard and semi-narrow feet.
-However, people with wider or narrower feet may need to go down or up a half to a full size respectively.
+Peloton shoes are true to size for people with standard and semi-narrow feet; both women’s size and men’s size.
+However, people with narrow or wide feet may need to go down or up a half to a full size respectively.

 Should Spin shoes be tight?

 - Have a little toe room (5mm max)

 - Be snug in the heel even with pressure on the instep